gacetta/notes/js-async.md

 **NOTE:** this makes it easy to throw a `catch()` at the end of a chain.
 If we want to trigger the catch in an earlier `then()` block, we can `throw` an `error` in that black.

 ---
+### Promise.all
+---
+`Promise.all()` - static method that takes an iterable of promises as input and returns a single Promise.
+This returned promise fulfills when all of the input's promises fulfill (including when an empty iterable is passed), with an array of the fulfillment values.
+It rejects when any of the input's promises rejects, with this first rejection reason.

+*syntax*
+`Promise.all(iterable)`
+- `iterable` - an iterable (such as an Array) of promises

+*Return value:* A promise that is:
+- _already fulfilled_ if the iterable passed is empty
+- _asynchronously fulfilled_ when all promises in the `iterable` fulfill
+- _asynchronously rejected_ when any of the promises in the `iterable` rejects.

+---
 ## Fetch API
 ---
 `fetch()` returns a `promise` which will resolve or reject ONLY when it is ready.